Essential Tools for Freelancing Productivity

 I have focused on tools that are free or freemium, mobile-accessible, and easy enough for a beginner to learn.

-1. Research Notes & Knowledge Management
+1. Tools for Research Notes & Knowledge Management

 a.
 OneNote (Free, Easy) — Best for multimedia notes, syncs well with Microsoft ecosystem.
 Great on mobile.